nchathu2014/flash-card-app/README.md

 ## Installing Would You Rather

-To install Would You Rather, follow these steps:
+To install Mobile Flash Card - Native App, follow these steps:

 Windows/Linux and macOS:
 * Download or Run git clone https://github.com/nchathu2014/flash-card-app to clone this repository.